cronkitedata/cronkite-docs/docs/foia/public-records-outside-in.md

 ## Taming your topic

-Start by thinking of a story idea or a line of coverage that would benefit from some public records.
-These aren't just ideas that you think need some "numbers" -- if that's all you want, then a special interest group or expert can probably just give them to you.
+Start by thinking of a story idea or a line of coverage that would benefit from some public records held in database form.
+These aren't just ideas that you think need some "numbers" -- if that's all you want, then a public information officer or special interest group or expert can probably just give them to you.
 Instead, think of something that requires individual levels of information or a story that isn't just dependent on one or two facts.

 *Example*: You want to report on wildfires in Arizona.
 If you already have a story, you may just want to know how many lives, acres and dollars have been destroyed by wildfires in recent years.
 This fact is readily available from a variety of sources.
 But if you want to delve into the details of each fire, including exactly where it started, how it started and how it spread, you are likely to need more granular data: records on each fire.